upperlinecode/flask-and-MongoDB/readme.md

 Tap "Add User" to complete the creation of your first database user!

-### Mini-Lesson: What is an IP Address?

-IS THIS SOMETHING WE WANT TO INCLUDE?
-IPv4 vs. IPv7?
-ICANN?
-DNS?
-ETC.?

 #### Whitelist IP addresses

+> Resist the temptation to go too deep into "What is an IP Address?" your first time through.

 Now we need to let MongoDB know the IP addresses from which it is safe to access our database and to which it is safe to send data from the database.